chrisprice-cmyk/network_rail_retail_hub_d360/README.md

 # SETUP TASKS (DELETE THIS SECTION ONCE COMPLETE)

+TO DO: Replace all instances of xDO-Template with your Qbrix name (e.g. QBrix-1-MyCustomBrix) in the cumulusci.yml file.
+This should ONLY be within the cumulusci.yml file.

+TO DO: [Create a Documentation for this Q Brix.](https://salesforce.quip.com/6D2eA9ft6x2O)

+TO DO: Update Q Brix details in the Project > Custom section of the cumulusci.yml file.
+Here are the values to replace:

+    qbrix_owner_name: Replace with name of the Q Brix owner (They will be contacted if automatic builds fail)
+    qbrix_owner_team: Replace with the name of your team
+    qbrix_publisher_name: Replace with the name of the person who is publishing the Q Brix (Can be the same as the owner)
+    qbrix_publisher_team: Replace with the name of the team for the publisher above
+    qbrix_documentation_url: Replace with the link to the documentation regarding your Q Brix
+    qbrix_description: Replace with a short description of what solution your Q Brix provides

+COMPLETE THE ABOVE TASK BEFORE DOING THE FOLLOWING TASKS

+TO DO: Run the update task

+    cci task run update_qbrix

+TO DO: Run the Q Brix Setup Task

+    cci task run setup_qbrix

 TO DO: Replace this text with a description of the package along with any notes around development of the pack.
 Then amend the options below so that related packs are listed.

-TO DO: Rename all occurrences of "xDO-Template" with the name of your pack.

-TO DO: [Create a Documentation for this Q Brix.](https://salesforce.quip.com/6D2eA9ft6x2O)

-TO DO: Update the name of the force-app/main/default/customMetadata/xDO*Base_QBrix_Register.xDO_Template.md-meta.xml file, replace xDO_Template with the name of your qbrix, replacing all - with *

-TO DO: Update force-app/main/default/customMetadata/xDO_Base_QBrix_Register.xDO_Template.md-meta.xml file.
-Check and update the label, description, documentation link, publisher and repo link.

 # Q Brix Title